neelsmith/greek101/docs/index.md

 ## Week at a glance: Oct.
 30 - Nov.
 3

 - Monday: [introduction to participles](./classes/module3/participles/), and formation of the first aorist participle
-- Wednesday: the [present and second aorist participles](./classes/module3/secondaorist/): formation and meaning of tenses. **NB: class will end 10 minutes today.** Please make an extra effort to be ready to start class on time at 9:00.
+- Wednesday: the [present and second aorist participles](./classes/module3/secondaorist/): formation and meaning of tenses. **NB: class will end 10 minutes early today.** Please make an extra effort to be ready to start class on time at 9:00.
 - Friday: [attributive participles](./classes/module3/attributive/)

 ### CBL